Student Accessibility Resources

 Frequently asked questions related to accessibility and accommodations for the CAASPP assessments.

-The Individual Student Assessment Accessibility Profile (ISAAP) tool can be used to select and assign embedded or non-embedded designated supports and/or accommodations for up to 15 students per file.
+The ISAAP Tool can be used to select and assign embedded or non-embedded designated supports and/or accommodations for up to 15 students per file.
 Two or more ISAAP files also can be combined to create a single file for upload into the Test Operations Management System (TOMS).
 The updated macro-enabled Excel file now includes printable step-by-step instructions.

 Effective Use of Designated Supports